orbeon/orbeon-forms-doc/configuration/properties/persistence.md

 _NOTE: This means that you can't name a persistence provider `provider`._

 For example some built-in demo forms as well as Form Builder load their form definitions directly from the Orbeon Forms web application.
-This is done my using more specific properties (without wildcards):
+This is done by using more specific properties (without wildcards):

 ```xml
 <property